 Stephen Crane: A Greenwich Village “Genius”

 On November 1, 1871, one of America’s most influential writers, Stephen Crane, was born in Newark, New Jersey.
 He is probably best know for his Civil War novel The Red Badge of Courage, which he wrote from his home at 61 Washington Square South, part of what was known as “Genius Row” — so named for the incredible concentration of artists and writers who made the red brick houses between West Broadway (now LaGuardia Place) and Thompson Street on the south side of Washington Square home in the late 19th and early 20th centuries.
+It was also published by Appleton & Co. at 72 Fifth Avenue, just a few blocks away at 13th Street.
 Today Crane is credited by critics as one of the most innovative writers of his generation; his depictions of places in our neighborhood such as the Bowery and the Minettas resonate strongly to this day.

 Crane was the youngest child of Jonathan Crane, a Methodist Episcopal minister and writer/suffragist Mary Helen Peck Crane.
 He spent less than two years as a college student before dropping out and writing freelance for the New York Tribune.
 There he frequently reported on the underbelly of the Bowery, with its saloons, dance halls, and brothels.
 When he first came to New York, he described the Bowery as “the only interesting place in New York.”